momosetkn/doma/docs/getting-started.rst

 Eclipse
 -------

 Tested on Eclipse 4.23.0.
-Generate Eclipse project files using ``./gradlew eclipse`` before importing the java-8 and java-17 projects into your workspace.
+Import the getting-started project as a Gradle project.

 .. note::